 - Pack snacks!
 Even a short road trip still needs some road trip food.
 Your toddler will look forward to it and it’s an effective way to break up the time and keep things from getting too boring!

 - Pack an emergency bag: this includes extra clothes in case of accidents, a first aid kit, and a PUKE BUCKET or BARF BAG.
 I’m serious.
 We made this mistake on a road trip last year and let me tell you, not pleasant!

 - Pack a travel potty if your toddlers are potty training or just recently became potty trained.

 - Plan some toddler-friendly stops: especially if you’re on a long road trip, it helps to have some fun, family-friendly rest stop locations planned!
-It takes the edge of the boredom and lets them get some energy out!
+It takes the edge off the boredom and lets them get some energy out!
 Googling local parks or free attractions is great, but sometimes even an empty parking lot is good in a pinch!

 - Have a schedule: if your toddlers are used to a certain schedule during the day, try to stick to it on the road trip.
-Meal/snack time, nap time, quiet time, and play time can all be incorporated during a long car ride… just don’t be surprised if the change in location throws things off a little bit!
+Meal/snack time, nap time, quiet time, and playtime can all be incorporated during a long car ride… just don’t be surprised if the change in location throws things off a little bit!
 That’s okay!

 - Introduce new things as you go: start with one toy or activity, and if your toddler starts to look bored, give them something new to do, or surprise them with a special snack, or anything to make the trip seem less monotonous!

-- Break it up with screen time: of course it is okay to allow some screen time, in fact it might be a good idea to let them take a break and watch a movie or an educational show, especially during a longer than 4 hour road trip!
+- Break it up with screen time: of course it is okay to allow some screen time, in fact, it might be a good idea to let them take a break and watch a movie or an educational show, especially during a longer than 4-hour road trip!